vikzil/esp32-mpy-pwm-fan-controller/README.md

 ## Solder everything and install it into casing
 Solder everything together and test.
 Install fully working controller into a casing.
 Install it into pc and connect temperature sensors to hdds or whatever it is you want to monitor.
 Connect PWM fan that should react to temperature changes.
 ## (Optional) Monitor PWM Fan Duty, Fan RPM and temperature sensor readings in Home Assistant
 Home Assistant should be able to autodiscover the sensors, and you can add then to a dashboard.
 In my case I currently only have two HDDs that I monitor with pins 33 and 39, the rest of the sensors just lie on the bottom of pc case.
 Also RPM readings worked initially but stopped working after a while, not quite sure why.
-Maybe because RPM pin requires 3.3V logic, but my fan uses 5V logic and I haven't used any step-down current converter.

 [<img src="images/homeassistant.png" width="400"/>](images/homeassistant.png)